-Marketing, advertising and PR exists in the majority of businesses in all sectors.
-They help organisations to connect with their audiences and to promote brands, messages and products.
+Marketing, advertising and PR exists in most businesses and across all sectors.
+People working in this area help organisations to connect with their audiences and to promote brands, messages and products.

-For examples of job roles in this sector, see graduate jobs in marketing, advertising and PR.
+For examples of roles in this sector, see graduate jobs in marketing, advertising and PR.

 Market research agencies: